JoyH127/Cocktail-group/README.md

 - Hee

 ## The Project..
 The initial concept of the project provide the cocktails information to Customers from Cocktail DB.
-We expand the website as the home food website to inform worldwide foods and cocktails.
+We expand the website as the homefood website to inform worldwide foods and cocktails

 ## Targeted user
  The targeted customers can be any range of age and race who uses streaming servicce.

 ## Wireframe